 Another useful feature is the Smart Zipper Security, which makes the bag’s outer zippers tamperproof.

 This prevents would-be pickpockets from opening the zips and getting at your belongings.
-Inside, the bag has space for laptops and lots of compartments to help store your items.
+Inside, the bag has space for travel laptops and lots of compartments to help store your items.

 The shoulder straps are comfortable, and the hip belts are padded to help your body support the weight of the back better.